peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 Types of Transitions
 --------------------

-Gases can absorb and emit radiation only in the vicinity of precise wavelengths – absorption lines, due to restrictions imposed by the quantum theory.
+With the exception of continua, gases can absorb and emit radiation only in the vicinity of precise wavelengths
+– absorption lines, due to restrictions imposed by the quantum theory.
 In particular, the energy
 has to match one of the allowed *electronic*, *vibrational* or *rotational*